 The Dividend Growth portfolio seeks to find underpriced dividend growth gems that generate phenomenal levels of cash flow and have pristine, fortress balance sheets, translating into excellent Valuentum Dividend Cushion ratios.
 Firms in the portfolio may have lengthy dividend growth track records, but we focus most of our efforts on assessing the future safety and dividend growth potential of holdings.
 The goal of the Dividend Growth portfolio is to generate a mid-to-high single digit annual return over rolling three-to-five year periods.
 Though we apply our best efforts, we may come up short sometimes.
 That said, we have yet to have a Dividend Growth portfolio holding cut its dividend, and we credit this to the Valuentum Dividend Cushion methodology.

 That said, we continue to be flexible when it comes to striving to meet goals of the newsletter portfolios, and we may look to add certain exposure to companies that may not have the highest ratings in our coverage.
 For example, a deeply-undervalued company with a solid and fast-growing dividend may make the cut for inclusion into the Dividend Growth Newsletter portfolio, even if its Valuentum Buying Index rating may only be a 6, for example.
-Alternatively, if we're lacking preferred industry exposure (e.g. restaurants), we may add an undervalued restaurant to the Best Ideas Newsletter portfolio, even if its Valuentum Buying Index may only be a 7 on the scale.
+Alternatively, if we're lacking preferred industry exposure (e.g. restaurants, semiconductors, or other), we may add an undervalued restaurant or chip maker to the Best Ideas Newsletter portfolio, even if its Valuentum Buying Index may only be a 7 on the scale.

 No matter what we do, however, we try to be as transparent as possible.
 There should be no surprises when it comes to the ideas we surface.
 For more reading, pasted below is a link to the Valuentum Buying Index methodology paper: